9diov/myblog/content/blog/What programming languages to learn?.md

 ---
 title: What programming languages to learn?
+The four-language rule
 date: 2017-08-10
 draft: false
 type: 'posts'